 - Shiitake and kombu awase dashi (vegan)

-However, you don't always have time to make homemade dashi stock, in such situations, I resort to teabag-style dashi or powdered dashi (if I need small quantity).
-However, tea bag style is not as popular outside Japan, so if you're looking for easy way to make dashi outside Japan, opt for powder!
+However, you don’t always have time to make homemade dashi stock; in such situations, I often use teabag-style dashi packets or dashi granules (if I need a small quantity).

-The dashi bags by Kuzu Fuku and Sons are my all time favorite, even in Japan.
-I was even surprised how good it is, almost as good as homemade dashi!
-Luckily you can find it here on Amazon US.
+The dashi packets by Kuzu Fuku and Sons are my all-time favorite, even in Japan.
+I was surprised at how good they are—almost as good as homemade dashi!
+Luckily, you can find them here on Amazon US.

-Ajinomoto's hondashi is a great option if you want to stick with convenient dashi powder.
+Ajinomoto’s hondashi is a great option if you want dashi granules.

 Wasabi

 If you want to know how to grate fresh wasabi root, please check out this how-to post!
-But for an easier and inexpensive solution, we often use wasabi paste in a tube.
-One thing to note is make sure to buy wasabi tube that states "hon wasabi (本わさび)", if not, the product is likely to be made by regular horse radish, not wasabi.
+But we often use wasabi paste in a tube for an easier and inexpensive solution.
+One thing to note is to make sure to buy a wasabi tube that states “hon wasabi (本わさび)”; if not, the product is likely to be made by regular horse radish, not wasabi.

-The best wasabi paste in a tube available on Amazon US is Tamaruya's Authentic Wasabi from Shizuoka.
+The best wasabi paste in a tube available on Amazon US is Tamaruya’s Authentic Wasabi from Shizuoka.
 This is basically the closest you can get to freshly grated wasabi from a tube.
-S&B brand wasabi is not always "hon wasabi", but it's a popular option in Japan and I personally use it often since it tastes good and is easy to find at the supermarket.
+S&B brand wasabi is not always “hon wasabi”, but it’s a popular option in Japan.

 Japanese Mustard (Karashi)

-You might wonder about the differences between Japanese mustard (a.k.a karashi) and other mustard.
-Genuine Japanese mustard is made primarily from "oriental mustard" and is designed to deliver a distinctive mustard flavor and strong pungency.
-However, some products may contain a blend of "oriental mustard" and "yellow mustard".
+You might wonder about the differences between Japanese mustard (a.k.a karashi) and others.
+Genuine Japanese mustard is made primarily from “oriental mustard” and is designed to deliver a distinctive mustard flavor and strong pungency.
+However, some products may blend “oriental mustard” and “yellow mustard.”

 Same as wasabi, choosing S&B karashi is usually the safest option!
 (Available on Amazon US.)